 (a) Court Approval.
-Debtor-in-possession counsel and other professionals to be hired by any party in a Chapter 11 case must be appointed by the Court under 11 U.S.C. § 327.1 This requires that an application be filed and noticed consistent with Fed.
+Debtor-in-possession counsel and other professionals to be hired by any party in a Chapter 11 case must be appointed by the Court under 11 U.S.C. § 327.
+This requires that an application be filed and noticed consistent with Fed.
 R.

-$^{^1}$ All subsequent statutory references are to the United States Bankruptcy Code, 11 U.S.C. § 101 et. seq., unless otherwise noted.
+1 All subsequent statutory references are to the United States Bankruptcy Code, 11 U.S.C. § 101 et. seq., unless otherwise noted.

 Bankr.
 P. 2014 and D. Kan.
-L.B.R. $2014.1.^2$ Applications should be filed, if at all possible, with the petition.
+L.B.R.
+2014.1.2 Applications should be filed, if at all possible, with the petition.

 - (b) L.B.R.
 2014.1.
 Be sure to comply with L.B.R.
 2014.1 which requires, inter alia, separate disclosures for each individual attorney who will appear before the Court in the conduct of the case.
-The rule outlines the required elements of the accompanying affidavit or declaration, as well as the requirement that all such applications be noticed to the Chapter 11 docket and served on a variety of parties. - (i) With adoption of Fed.
+The rule outlines the required elements of the accompanying affidavit or declaration, as well as the requirement that all such applications be noticed to the Chapter 11 docket and served on a variety of parties. - (i) In the past, I customarily granted interim orders to employ on the "first day," and directed that a final hearing be conducted on the docket to which the initial application is set.
+With adoption of Fed.
 R. Bankr.
 P. 6003, discussed below, interim appointments within 21 days of the petition date are not available, except where necessary to avoid immediate and irreparable harm.
 See Fed.
 R. Bankr.
 P. 6003, infra at § I.C.(b). - (c) Disclosure of Connections.
 Please consider carefully the connections you disclose.
 If you or your firm has previously represented any party in the case, disclose it.
 If you have previously represented some person or entity affiliated in some other respect with the debtor or the estate, disclose it.
-While disclosure of these connections may not disgualify you from appointment, an unjustified failure to disclose these connections can be fatal to your appointment, compensation request, or both.
+While disclosure of these connections may not disqualify you from appointment, an unjustified failure to disclose these connections can be fatal to your appointment, compensation request, or both.
 Keep in mind that the Court determines whether the professional is disinterested and does not represent interests adverse to the estate, whether or not a party in interest objects to the employment.3 Not only is running these issues time-consuming, it distracts from the real business at hand and hurts the client and the other parties in the case.
 Please apply for appointment as soon as possible and, when possible, before rendering any services to the debtor or to the estate. - (d) Nunc Pro Tunc Orders.
 I only approve "nunc pro tunc," or retroactive, appointments in extraordinary or exigent circumstances as is consistent with controlling Tenth Circuit authority.4

-2 Also relevant in this regard are the Court's more specific Professional Fee and Expense Guidelines, and posted to Judge Herren's chambers link on the Court's website: www.ksb.uscourts.gov.
+2 Also relevant in this regard are the Court's more specific Professional Fee and Expense Guidelines, revised September 14, 2016 and posted to Judge Nugent's chambers link on the Court's website: www.ksb.uscourts.gov.